ovh/docs/pages/platform/kubernetes-k8s/managing-nodes/guide.en-sg.md

 Here you can change the billing method for a node or delete a node by clicking on the respective `...`{.action} button of a node.

 ![node pool](images/managing_nodes-03.png){.thumbnail}

+> [!primary]
+>
+> You can only switch billing method from hourly to monthly billing, not the opposite.

 ### Adding nodes to an existing node pool